Nenotriple/img-txt_viewer/README.md

 If the auto-save box is checked, text will be saved when moving between img/txt pairs.

+If the user chooses a folder with images but no matching text files, they will be prompted to create blank text files.
+The blank text files will only be created for images that currently don't have any text files.

 __________

 This only uses pillow and tkinter, so if you have Python installed, you're good to go!